 - Family Guy has this happen in the episode where Peter is brainwashed into being cultured.

 - During an auction for anchovies in Futurama, Fry tries to one-up Mom with a bid of "one jillion dollars!", to the surprise of everyone.
 Except the auctioneer.
 "Sir, that's not a number."
-Fry gives a replacement bid of one billion dollars, which still wins the auction.
+Fry gives a replacement bid of fifty million dollars, which still wins the auction.

 - In Batman: The Animated Series, an artifact of power once belonging to Morgan Le Fay is mixed in with an antiquities auction.
 Jason Blood, the human host of the demon Etrigan, and Klarion the Witch-Boy (dum, dum, dum) have a brief bidding war ending in the low six figures when Blood is forced to concede defeat.
 Bruce Wayne, who knows Blood, wins it for him with a sudden "One... million."

 - Subverted in "Harlequinade": A really big bomb is up for auction.
 The gangsters bid increasingly absurd amounts for it.
 And then they hear The Joker's voice: "How about nothing?
 That's right...I'm talking zero, zip, zilch, nada."

 - Superfriends: Several villains wanted to make a bid for a piece of Gold Kryptonite, which had the power to permanently render Superman powerless.
 Darkseid then caught all of them by surprise by offering $1.
 Despite easily having the money to make a better offer, no other villain would defy him.
 Then imagine his shock, when a group of criminals (actually Super Friends in disguise) suddenly bid $1 million and the New God has to seriously compete.